floswald/psidR/readme.md

 #### In case you go for option 1

+There are several prelimiary steps you have to take before using **psidR**.
+They all have to with acquiring the data and storing it in a certain format.
+I'll explain below in examples.

+#### If you go for option 2

+You don't have to prepare anything: just enough time (you should think about leaving your machine on over night/the weekend, depending on how many waves you want to use).

 * download the zipped family data from [http://simba.isr.umich.edu/Zips/ZipMain.aspx](http://simba.isr.umich.edu/Zips/ZipMain.aspx)
   * run any of the contained program statements in each of the downloaded folders
 * download the cross-year individual file